HurricanKai/HurricanKai/README.md

 - 📫 How to reach me:
   - You can find me on the [C# Discord server](http://aka.ms/csharp-discord) as Kai1#8684!
   - Send me an email at [contact@kaij.tech](mailto:contact@kaij.tech)
-- 📖 Learning about Smart Contracts, Solidity and Web Design (Svelte & FAST.design)
+- 📖 Learning something new everyday
 - ⛵ I love Sailing
+- 🐧 Moving to linux

 [See my resume](https://registry.jsonresume.org/HurricanKai)